 Maintaining proper ventilation in your camper is important.
-Proper ventilation not only can keep your camper cooler in the summer, but it can also prevent condensation from accumulating inside in winter.
+Proper ventilation can not only keep your camper cooler in the summer, but it can also prevent condensation from accumulating inside in winter.
 Roof vents play a critical role in keeping your RV well ventilated.
-When we ordered our Northstar Laredo, we had the option of swapping out the standard roof vent in the cabover with a Dometic Midi-Heki Vent.
+When we ordered our camper, we had the option of swapping out the standard roof vent in the cabover with a Dometic Midi-Heki Vent.
 Even though a Heki Vent costs considerably more than a Fan-Tastic Vent, we decided to order a Heki Vent based upon the recommendations from others.
 Since that time, we’ve come to regret that decision.
 While the Heki Vent offers several positives, it also comes with a greater number of negatives.
 That’s the purpose of this review.
-We’ll discuss the pros and cons of this special vent to help those who are thinking about ordering one to make a better, more informed decision.
-We’ll also provide a few tips on how to properly maintain, use, and repair it.
+We’ll discuss the pros and cons of this special vent to help those who are thinking about ordering one make a better, more informed decision.
+While we’re at it, we’ll also provide a few tips on how to properly maintain, use, and repair it.

-As you’d expect, the Midi-Heki has undergone a few minor changes over the years.
+As you’d expect, the Dometic Midi-Heki has undergone a few minor changes over the years.
 Earlier versions featured a clear dome with plastic hinges, which had a tendency to fail in heavy winds.
-Dometic addressed this problem by making a dome with three, heavy-duty hinges that screwed directly into the dome.
+Dometic addressed this problem by making a better dome featuring three, heavy-duty hinges that screw directly into the dome.
 This effectively addressed the hinge problem, but not others.
 Thus in early 2018, Dometic made additional changes to the dome that included a heavy-duty opaque frame as well as locking tabs inside the vent that prevent the dome from closing in heavy winds when in use.

 Heki Vent Pros and Cons